Designed for organisations where judgement must be applied reliably under pressure.

 FRAMEWORK OVERVIEW

-The framework operates as a controlled lifecycle.
+The framework operates as a controlled lifecycle, systematically removing ambiguity at each stage before progression.

 Define